 South Denmark Philharmonic, Ms. Badstue creates possibilities for young conductors to develop their craft.

-Maria Badstue proved her international level as a prizewinner of The 5th Lovro von Matatic Competition with the Croatian Radio & Television Orchestra.
-She has been awarded the Sonning Talent Prize, Augustinus Foundation Jubilee Grant, Hämeenlinna City Orchestra´s Conductors Stipend and she has twice been presented with the Arne Hammelboe Scholarship Grant awarded by the Danish Conductors Association.
+In addition to the Taki Alsop Conducting Fellowship, Ms. Badstue was a prizewinner in the 5th Lovro von Matatic Competition with the Croatian Radio and Television Orchestra, is a recipient of the Sonning Talent Prize, an Augustinus Foundation Jubilee Grant, and a Hämeenlinna City Orchestra Conductors Stipend.
+A member of Denmark’s Kraks Blaa Bog (Who’s Who) since 2015, she has twice been awarded the Danish Conductors Association’s Arne Hammelboe